S&P CDO & CPDO Ratings Class Action

-On 7 August 2020, Banton Group filed a class action on behalf of investors in certain collateralised debt obligations (CDOs) assigned a credit rating of ‘AA’ or higher by S&P. Following an interlocutory hearing on 25 July 2023, the Court has granted leave for the claim to be amended.
+On 7 August 2020, Banton Group filed a class action on behalf of investors in products rated by S&P. Following an interlocutory hearing on 25 July 2023, the Court has granted leave for the claim to be amended.

 The class action is funded by Litigation Capital Partners LLP PTE Ltd (LCP).
 No class member will be out of pocket for the costs of the class action.

 Following the hearing on 25 July 2023 the Court extended the deadline for group members to register for mediation by 4:00PM 17 November 2023.
 This is the second extension granted from the original deadline of 31 July 2022.